I Like Accounting

 ASSETS = LIABILITIES + OWNER'S EQUITY

-6. Finally, let's subtract the liabilities from the assets.
+4. Finally, let's add the liabilities to the owner's equity.

 Random FAR 🔀 Try Again 🔁